David Goodwillie (author): Career

 Goodwillie's first book, the memoir Seemed Like a Good Idea at the time, was published by Algonquin Books in 2006.
-Written partly at the Chelsea Hotel, it tells the story of his knock-about journey through downtown Manhattan as he struggles to become a writer.
+Written partly at the Chelsea Hotel, it tells the story of his journey through downtown Manhattan as he struggles to become a writer.
 The Louisville Courier-Journal called it a "mesmerizing memoir and searing sketch of a decade in decline...[Goodwillie] conveys his wisdom via syntax that is simultaneously sobering insightful and amusing."
 But Toby Young, in a Wall Street Journal take down, wrote that, "There were moments in this book when I wished [Goodwillie] hadn't given up his day job."

-He has written several investigative features for national magazines, including a 2012 cover story on "Nuclear Divers" for Popular Science, and an exposé on the Italian Mafia's activities in Manhattan's garment trucking industry for the Fall 1997 issue of BlackBook magazine.
+He has written several investigative features for national magazines, including a 2012 cover story on "Nuclear Divers" for Popular Science and an exposé on the Italian Mafia's activities in Manhattan's garment trucking industry for the Fall 1997 issue of BlackBook magazine.

-Goodwillie has written about books for The New York Times and The Daily Beast, and his fiction and nonfiction have appeared in New York Magazine, Newsweek, Popular Science, Men's Health, BlackBook, The New York Observer, The New York Post, The Rumpus, and Deadspin.
+Goodwillie has written about books for The New York Times and The Daily Beast, and his fiction and nonfiction have appeared in New York Magazine, Newsweek, Popular Science, Men's Health, BlackBook, The New York Observer, The New York Post, The Rumpus and Deadspin.